TritonDataCenter/rfd/rfd/0143/README.md

 collection of node-moray clients affords us the option of tuning the subset of Moray shards that a given (or all) garbage collectors poll for new records.

+Note that function (1) also involves the new component knowing whether an account is snaplink disabled to determine whether it is safe to process entries from `manta_delete_log`.
+Hence, garbage collection of objects in this table depends on the work done in MANTA-3768.

 Function (2) can be accomplished with the node-manta client API where the instructions will have the same format as those which are created by the existing offline GC job.
 Maintaining this compatibility will allow us to leverage the existing `mako_gc.sh` cron script in the fast delete mechanism.

+Work involved in the implementation of the new component described in this section is tracked in [MANTA-3776](https://jira.joyent.us/browse/MANTA-3776).

 ##### Tuning/Control